In October, the New York Times published allegations of sexual harassment and assault against Hollywood producer Harvey Weinstein.

 Harvey Weinstein — Hollywood producer and co-founder of the Weinstein Company

 - Accusation: Weinstein is accused of raping three women. and is accused of sexual assault and harassment of dozens of others dating back to the 1980s, including actresses Gwyneth Paltrow, Ashley Judd, Rose McGowan, Lupita, Nyong’o, Angelina Jolie, Lena Headey and Lisa Rose.
 In November, Weinstein was accused of sex trafficking by aspiring actress Kadian Noble, who is suing him.
+In an op-ed published Wednesday, Dec.
+13 by the New York Times, actress Salma Hayek detailed some of the most vivid accounts yet of alleged abuse and harassment, including his demand for a sex scene with full frontal nudity in “Frida.”
+According to Hayek, Weinstein even threated to kill her.

 - Aftermath: Fired from the Weinstein Company and expelled from the Academy of Motion Pictures Arts and Sciences.
 Weinstein has hired two defense lawyers after police found actress Paz de la Huerta’s case against him credible.
 Police say he raped her twice in 2010.